utkarshcmu/grafana.org/content/blog/2017-11-10-grafana-and-microsoft-azure.md

 categories = ["Grafana", "Plugins"]
 +++

-## Grafana to Launch Microsoft Azure Data Source
+## Grafana Launches Microsoft Azure Data Source

 Microsoft is a whole new company.
 When I started Voxel in 1999, they were vehemently anti-Linux, even going so far as to call open source a “cancer”.
 I’ve been watching with a sense of astonishment and admiration at some of their recent moves.
 I’ve been particularly impressed with the rise of Azure, and how they’ve embraced open source and open standards.